-To make a full, lasting recovery from your injury you'll need a set of Tennis Elbow Exercises that target the specific muscles and tendons involved.
+To make a full, lasting recovery from your Tennis Elbow or Golfer's Elbow, you'll need a set of rehab exercises that target the specific muscles and tendons involved in your injury...

-This article and video detail the three best Tennis Elbow exercises, which ones to start with, and why the “indirect approach” is the best way to begin your rehab program.
+This article and video covers the three best Tennis Elbow exercises, which ones to start with, and why the “indirect approach” is the best way to begin your rehab - (rather than just doing them all at once!)

 Here's an improved, better-sounding version of the podcast that you can download and keep by clicking the "download" link under the player below: